v-scornell/MD-100T00-Windows10/Instructions/Labs/0501-Managing Storage.md

 ## Summary

-In this lab you will learn how to manage local disk storage using Disk Management and PowerShell.
+In this lab you will manage local disk storage using Disk Management and PowerShell.

 ## Exercise 1: Creating and Managing a Simple Volume